Kiflw/DualBootIssue/README.md

 # Dual Boot Issues
 Regarding problems encountered while updating Windows 11 or Arch Linux.
+This next section will be about Windows 11 update though.

+If it is regarding Arch Linux updating, i.e. `failed to mount /boot`, the section is at the bottom.

 This is only for the GRUB bootloader though.
 Any other bootloader like systemd boot shouldn't have a problem like this.